© Michael Nique

 – Salome Voegelin

-By way of this reciprocal multi-sensorial listening to the land, dwelling in its vibrant ecologies – its deep time, present pluralities and possibilities – we enter a dance with the multi-sensorial song of the land.
-The word enchantment comes from the French word “chanter”, meaning “to sing”.
-We hence allow the affect of the sensory dance with the land to express itself through our voices as a gift back to the landscape; a form of vibrational massage.
-A relational sounding and singing with the song of the landscape.
-Through this sensing, feeling, moving and voicing with, we enter the dancing the body-landscape song.
+By way of this reciprocal, multi-sensorial listening to the land, dwelling in its vibrant ecologies — its deep time, present pluralities, and possibilities — we enter a dance with the multi-sensorial song of the land.
+The word enchantment derives from the French chanter, meaning “to sing.”
+We allow the affect of this sensory dance to express itself through our voices as a gift back to the landscape: a form of vibrational massage, a relational sounding and singing with the song of the land.
+Through this sensing, feeling, moving, and voicing-with, we enter the dancing-the-body-landscape song.

-Inspired by Bayo Akomolafe’s claim that the senses are political, we approach listening as a political act, which also consists of deliberatively going out to listen to voices beyond the dominant power positions, such as listening to marginalised voices and to the more-than-human.
+Inspired by Bayo Akomolafe’s claim that the senses are political, we approach listening as a political act — one that includes intentionally attending to voices beyond dominant power positions: marginalised voices and the more-than-human alike.

 Listening to the landscape’s pluralities and possibilities, hearing the dense multiplicity of its mobile production, allows us to challenge the singularity of actuality and articulate a different sense of place and a different sense of self that lives in those possibilities and shows us how else things could be.